Latent Diffusion Model without Variational Autoencoder: Introduction

 Generative models have made remarkable progress in recent years, with diffusion models~\citep{ldm,ddpm,score,rectifiedflow,lipman2023flowmatching} emerging as a dominant paradigm.
 They have attracted substantial attention and demonstrated broad applicability across diverse scenarios, including text-to-image generation~\citep{ldm,chen2024pixart,sd3,flux2024}, text-to-video generation~\citep{yang2024cogvideox,wan2025,HaCohen2024LTXVideo}, and beyond.
 Due to the inherently high-dimensional nature of visual data, training diffusion models directly at the pixel level remains challenging.
 To address this, mainstream approaches rely on pretrained variational autoencoders to compress raw visual data into a compact latent space, on which diffusion models are subsequently trained~\citep{ldm}.

 Despite their success, the VAE+Diffusion paradigm exhibits several critical limitations.
 First, both training and inference are computationally expensive: for instance, training an ImageNet $256 \times 256$ generation model with the standard DiT implementation~\citep{dit} requires 7M steps, and inference typically demands more than 25 sampling steps to achieve satisfactory results.
-As depicted in parts (a)-(c) of~\Cref{fig:teaser}, although some recent methods~\citep{repa,repae,vavae} attempt to accelerate diffusion training by aligning with external feature spaces of vision foundation models (VFM)~\citep{dinov2,mae,moco2,clip,siglip} or imposing regularization constraints on the VAE latent space~\citep{diffuseanddisperse,contrastiveFM}, these approaches provide only ad hoc fixes, as they do not fundamentally alter the VAE training objective or the resulting latent space structure, which inherently lacks semantic separability.
+As depicted in parts (a)-(c) of~\Cref{fig:teaser}, although some recent methods~\citep{repa,repae,vavae} attempt to accelerate diffusion training by aligning with external feature spaces of vision foundation models (VFM)~\citep{dinov2,mae,moco2,clip,siglip} or imposing regularization constraints on the VAE latent space~\citep{diffuseanddisperse,contrastiveFM}, these approaches provide only ad hoc fixes, as they do not fundamentally alter the semantic structure of the latent space, which remain weakly discriminable as clearly shown in~\Cref{fig:feature_separation}.
 Importantly, VAE latent representations are generally not employed in modern multi-modal large models, and their restricted perceptual capabilities~\citep{mllmsurvey_1,mllmsurvey_2} highlight a fundamental limitation.
 This discrepancy implies that VAE latents are unlikely to serve effectively as unified visual representations.

 In this paper, we argue that a discriminative semantic structure in the latent space can substantially facilitate the training of diffusion models.
-By leveraging the powerful self-supervised features from DINOv3, we demonstrate that it is possible to construct a feature space that enables efficient diffusion training in a simple yet effective way, while fully retaining DINOv3's strengths beyond generation.
+By leveraging the powerful self-supervised features from DINOv3~\citep{dinov3}, we demonstrate that it is possible to construct a feature space that enables efficient diffusion training in a simple yet effective way, while fully retaining DINOv3's strengths beyond generation.

 We start by analyzing the semantic distributions of various VAE latent spaces to examine the limitations of the conventional VAE+Diffusion paradigm.
 Our study indicates that semantic entanglement in the vanilla VAE latents is a major obstacle to efficient diffusion.
 This observation leads to two key insights: first, VAE latents may not be optimal for latent diffusion models; second, since visual perception and understanding tasks also benefit from semantically structured representations, it is feasible to design a single unified feature space that simultaneously supports all core vision tasks.